Hector-Cardenas/ECE410/Week_3/README.md

 # Week 3 Challenges #

-For Week 3, we were tasked with looking at a given Q-learning algorithm and consider possible hardware accelerations.
+For Week 3, we were tasked with looking at a given Q-learning algorithm and considering possible hardware accelerations.
 As with Week 2 challenges, my intention is to learn to prompt Gemini better and get a feel for where "vibe coding" may be useful.
-As we'll see later, "vibe coding" seems to work better for me with pure software implemenations, and less so when trying to create HDL modules.
+As we'll see later, "vibe coding" seems to work better for me with pure software implementations, and less so when trying to create HDL modules.

 Even before we started, I learned how to prompt Gemini a little more directly by splitting multi-part tasks into discrete instructions.
 Asking it to analyze the code from a GitHub link led to analyzing a hallucination, while asking it to copy the code first allowed me to verify the fetched code before beginning the analysis.
-Full conversation can be found [here](link).
+Full conversation can be found [here](https://g.co/gemini/share/aa0070e34a40).

 ## Challenge 10 ##
 For this challenge, we asked Gemini a few questions regarding the code and the results follow: